prosekit/prosekit/CONTRIBUTING.md

 - `pnpm run test:install` to install Playwright, which is required for running unit and integration tests.
 - `pnpm run test` to run all unit tests.
-- `pnpm run test:playground` to run all integration tests.
+- `pnpm run test:e2e` to run all integration tests.

 ## Pull Requests